odavalos/bioinformaticmixedbag/scRNAseq/README.md

 ## scRNA-seq

-Interoperability between Seurat and Scanpy.
+Seurat and Scanpy equivalent functions.

  - If going from Seurat to scanpy need to convert Seurat object into AnnData object.